 We live on a teeny tiny planet that spins and hurtles around space at 1000 miles per hour.
 We can stand on the side of our planet and look up and see countless stars, planets and other objects.

 The size of space and the universe is almost unfathomable.
 There are over two trillion galaxies in the observable universe and our galaxy – the Milky Way – contains around 400 billion stars.
-Our Sun is just one of these stars, and Earth is just one planet in our Solar System
+Our Sun is just one of these stars, and Earth is just one planet in our Solar System (see how many planets are there for more on this).

 The human exploration of space is currently seeing a resurgence of interest.
 Up to now, we’ve had 24 people visit the moon, there are over 1,300 satellites orbiting the earth right now.
 Elon Musk and Space X plan to send a first mission to Mars by 2020 and eventually build a human colony there as a first step to mankind becoming a space-faring race and expanding beyond our planet.
 This is mind-boggling stuff – imagine in the not too distant future being able to look at Mars through a telescope and see lights, buildings and other human activity.